German media sceptical of Pirate Party momentum

 But German media and many commentators remain sceptical over its policies, and its ability to overcome internal divisions.

 In its public statements, this new liberal political force now has much broader concerns than just the rights of citizens in a "digital society".

 - Calls for a guaranteed basic income for everyone

 - Free education at all levels; free local public transport

 - Equal status for marriage and registered partnerships between two or more people

 - Separation of state and church

-But local press reports on the Pirates' first steps in Berlin's state assembly paint the picture of a party grappling with its own principles and struggling to shed its single-issue image.'Not enough'
+But local press reports on the Pirates' first steps in Berlin's state assembly paint the picture of a party grappling with its own principles and struggling to shed its single-issue image.